thoughtworks-jumpstart/guides/docs/backend-web-development/security-jwt.md

 ### Install json web token and bcryptjs

+Install the star of the show, the token we will be creating and reading.

 ```
-npm install json web token
+npm install jsonwebtoken
 ```

-We shall use bcryptjs for hashing our passwords.
+We shall use bcryptjs for hashing our passwords. (which uses bcrypt)

 ```
 npm install bcryptjs